hex248/Downloads-Folder-Organiser/README.md

-# FolderOrganiser
+# Downloads folder organiser

-Repository of folder organising python programs.
+Simple python script to categorise and clean up a downloads folder.